Marlboro High School (New York)

 Marlboro High School (MHS) is the Marlboro Central School District's high school located in Marlboro, New York, United States.

 Marlboro High School is a comprehensive, four-year institution for students in Grades 9-12.
 It is accredited by the Middle States Association of Schools.
 The curriculum consists of honor courses, college preparatory and occupationally related programs.
 The school also has a cooperative college bridge program with Ulster County Community College in the areas of English, history, government, economics, science, psychology, sociology, mathematics, and Spanish.

 As of the 2022-23 school year, the school had an enrollment of 628 students and 52.91 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.87:1.
 There were 194 students (30.9% of enrollment) eligible for free lunch and 37 (5.9% of students) eligible for reduced-cost lunch.

+The teachers of Marlboro Schools have been without a contract for over 140 days, which has caused 17% of teachers to resign from the district.

 Academics

 Marlboro offers a curriculum that includes Advanced Placement classes, college bridge courses, and other course offerings.
 College bridge courses are offered through Ulster County Community College.
 In addition, there are online courses offered.